Sachiewerk/selfie_competition/README.md

 **Git Logs** (Please refer to https://github.com/John-Almardeny/selfie_competition/pulse/monthly):

-1 author has pushed 12 commits to master and 12 commits to all branches.<br> On master, 96 files have changed and there have been 5,608 additions and 125 deletions.
+1 author has pushed 19 commits to master and 19 commits to all branches. <br>
+On master, 95 files have changed and there have been 5,030 additions and 425 deletions.

 **Github Repository URL:**